akshayrdeodhar/akshayrdeodhar.github.io/about/index.md

 Have worked on a lot of projects- hacked the xv6 kernel, wrote a couple of web apps for solving problems which I *actually* faced in college, a github follow recommendation website using pagerank.
-During my Sophomore year, when I wrote a MinMax based chess AI, in C. That's when I got hooked- days of milling around thinking of some design issue, drawing up flowcharts on whiteboards.
+During my Sophomore year, I wrote a MinMax based chess AI, in C. That's when I got hooked- days of milling around thinking of some design issue, drawing up flowcharts on whiteboards.